-This seminar studies current issues in 19th- and 20th-century art history.
-Topics treated thematically will vary, and the title will be extended to describe the current topic.
-The emphasis is on research/writing, oral presentation, and various approaches.
+This seminar studies current issues in the history and theory of 19th- and 20th-century art.
+Topics treated thematically will vary and the title will be extended to describe the current topic.
+The emphasis is on research/writing, oral presentation, and various methodological approaches.
 May be repeated up to a total of six semester hours provided the topics differ.